OpenEnergyPlatform/ontology/CONTRIBUTING.md

 programs used

- 🔷 - git: used for syncronising the code on your pc and online
+ 🔷 - git: used for synchronising the code on your PC and online

  🍏 - github: used for discussion and review